davedonnellydev/project03/README.md

 # Tript

+Tript is a project created as part of the General Assembly Immersive in Sydney, in collaboration with fellow classmates Chris ([https://github.com/Chrispy1987](https://github.com/Chrispy1987)) & Sid ([https://github.com/sid-s1](https://github.com/sid-s1)).
+The original repo used for the collaboration is at [https://github.com/sid-s1/Travel-App](https://github.com/sid-s1/Travel-App).

 Tript is a digital travel diary, allowing you to save details of all your favourite trips, activities & hotels.
 You can also search trips posted by other users allowing you to find new and exciting places to go.

 You can find the Tript at [https://ga-tript.herokuapp.com/](https://ga-tript.herokuapp.com/).